JacobShaw98/PHM_RUL/README.md

 Go to https://jacobshaw98-phm-rul-streamlitdata-690-proj-2-github-4azyyj.streamlit.app/ to access the webhosted version of our interface
 When asked to upload a CSV, upload the CSV that is located in the streamlit folder named 690_fault_1

-# Tools used
+### Tools used
-- Numpy, Pandas, Matplotlib, Seaborn, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit.
+- Numpy, Pandas, Matplotlib, Seaborn, Sklearn - Random Forest Regressor, Random Forest Classifier, Train-Test Split, TimeSeriesSplit, Streamlit, rfpimp.